hashim222/p5-coding-library/README.md

   - #### **Logout**

-    - By clicking on the `logout` link from the sidebar, a modal will display which will ask the user Are you sure you want to logout?
+    - By clicking on the `Logout` link from the sidebar, a modal will display which will ask the user Are you sure you want to logout?
 By clicking no, they will be taken back to the previous page they were in, and by clicking yes, they will be logged out.

   - #### **My Profile Page**

+    - By clicking on the `My Profile` link from the sidebar, the user will directed to the my profile page.

+    - The profile page displays the user's username, profile avatar, posts count, followers count, followings count, name of profile owner, coding experience, favourite programming language, about me, and profile posts.

+    - The profile owner can edit the profile, change the username, and change the password by clicking the three dots icon at the top of the page.

+    - A block icon will show up in the owner's profile if no fields have been updated yet, which will disappear after updating the fields.

   - #### **Sign up Page**